The Fretboard Radius Jig

 NOTE: Not all sanders are made the same, so the deflection in the middle of jig could be more than 10 thousands of an inch.
 However, this can easily be overcome by placing masking tape under the fretboard before passing it through the thickness sander.

-NOTE: Since the pictures on the left were taken, we now reference the bases by using dots imprinted.
+NOTE: We now reference the bases by using dots imprinted.
 So 1 dot is equal to 12" radius, 2 dots are equal to 14" radius, and so on.
 We do this as an easy way to tell what radius you are using.

 Price: $199.00 (plus $14 shipping)